iarna/streampub/README.md

 * **fileName** _String_ - _Optional_ The filename to use *inside* the epub.
 For chapters this is only needed if you want to inter-chapter linking.
 Uses are more obvious for CSS and images.
 If content is an `fs` stream then this will default to a value inferred from the original filename.
-* **index** _Number_ - _Optional_ Where the chapter should show up in the index.
-These numbers can have gaps and are used for ordering ONLY.
-Duplicate index values will result in the earlier chapter being excluded from the index.
-If not specified will be added after any where it _was_ specified, in the order written.
 * **mime** _String_ - _Optional_ Mimetype of content, if not supplied `streampub` will try to determine type.

 *If you include indexes then you can add chapters in any order.*